vicnetto/TicTacToeWithAI/README.md

 TicTacToe is a classic game, very known by almost every novice programmer (and the rest of the word, of course).
 Different from the others, this game uses an algorithm called: "Minimax".
 In the hardest mode, the AI basically runs in between every possible moves, looking only for a win or a draw.

-**BUT, HOW MINIMAX WORK?** [Here](https://www.freecodecamp.org/news/how-to-make-your-tic-tac-toe-game-unbeatable-by-using-the-minimax-algorithm-9d690bad4b37/) you can find a little bit about minimax in TicTacToe.
+**BUT, HOW DOES MINIMAX WORK?** [Here](https://www.freecodecamp.org/news/how-to-make-your-tic-tac-toe-game-unbeatable-by-using-the-minimax-algorithm-9d690bad4b37/) you can find a little bit about minimax in TicTacToe.

 ## Clone and Run